biokraft/my-cursor-framework/02-Cursor-for-Developers/03-The-SpecsForge-Framework.md

 ## 👀 See It in Action

 Here's a short video demonstrating the `SpecsForge` workflow in practice.
+The footage is from [`automake`](https://github.com/biokraft/auto-make), an AI-native CLI tool I am building that turns natural language into actions.

 [![Watch the SpecsForge Workflow Demo](https://img.youtube.com/vi/3mSPPsbOkyU/hqdefault.jpg)](https://youtu.be/3mSPPsbOkyU)